GrammaTech/sel/python/README.md

 backing the ASTs python package crashes.
 If available, the error will report the standard output and standard error streams for the `tree-sitter-interface` process prior to the crash.

+#### What is the difference between object ID (oid) and serial number?

+Python AST objects contain a oid attribute representing an object id (oid) on the Common Lisp side of the interface; in essence, the python ASTs are pointers to Common Lisp memory locations.
+When calling a python AST method, the oid is serialized to the Common Lisp side of the interface where the underlying AST object is found (dereferenced) and the operation performed.

+Additionally, python AST objects contain a serial number attribute representing a serial number on the Common Lisp side of the interface.
+This serial number is used when performing modifications (mutations) to an AST such as cut/replace/insert.
+To perform these modifications, we find the AST in the root with the same serial number as the point to modify and perform the operation.
+Serial numbers are stable in the unmodified, original tree across operations; however, the serial numbers of values inserted into the tree will differ from the AST given to insert.

+Two objects with the same oid will always the same serial number.
+The converse does not hold.

 # License